BestTimesToVisit.com Logo

 packing

 Pack layers!
-The weather in Cusco can change dramatically throughout the day.
+Cusco's weather can change dramatically throughout the day, and even in the dry season, it can get chilly in the evenings.
 Bring comfortable walking shoes as you'll be doing a lot of walking on uneven cobblestone streets.
-Don't forget sunscreen, a hat, and sunglasses, even on cloudy days, due to the high altitude.

 Weather Details